Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 3) Which of my family members are covered by the law?

-Under the law, you can take sick time to care for yourself or a child, spouse, domestic partner, parent, parent of a spouse or domestic partner, grandchild, grandparent, or sibling.
-As of May 5, 2018, you can also take sick time to care for any blood relative (such as an aunt, cousin, etc.) or any other individual whose close association with you is the equivalent of a family relationship (such as a close friend who is like family, a significant other, etc.).
+Under the law, you can take sick time to care for yourself or a child, spouse, domestic partner, parent, parent of a spouse or domestic partner, grandchild, grandparent, sibling, any blood relative (such as an aunt, cousin, etc.) or any other individual whose close association with you is the equivalent of a family relationship (such as a close friend who is like family, a significant other, etc.).

-4) How much paid sick time am I entitled to earn and use per year?
+4) How much sick time am I entitled to earn and use per year?

-If you work for a business with fewer than 5 employees, you may earn up to 40 hours of unpaid sick time.
-(If you work for a chain business or franchise, you may still be entitled to paid sick time depending on how the business is owned or operated.)
+If you work for a business with fewer than 5 employees, your sick time may be unpaid—but you can’t be fired or punished for taking it.
+If you work for a chain business or franchise, you may still be entitled to paid sick time depending on how the business is owned or operated.
+If you are a domestic worker and do not work for an agency, your time must be paid, regardless of how many employees your employer has.

 5) When can I start using my sick time?